 - Stitch Markers

 How to knit the stripey mitered square:

-The first variation on the knit square pattern is very simple -
+The first variation on the knit square pattern is straightforward –

-Change the colour of your yarn after every second row.
-That's it.
+Change the color of your yarn after every second row.
+That’s it.

 Your rows will work out like this: